-- 1. Enter a value for Minimum Masked Positions, which sets the minimum number of characters that the algorithm must mask; fewer positions trigger non-conformant data handling.
-Null, empty, and all-whitespace values never trigger non-conformant data handling. - 2.
-Define Character Groups for each group of characters among which you would like to map.
+- Enter a value for Minimum Masked Positions, which sets the minimum number of characters that the algorithm must mask; fewer positions trigger non-conformant data handling.
+Null, empty, and allwhitespace values never trigger non-conformant data handling. - 2.
+Define Character Groups for each group of characters among which you would like to map by clicking on using the List editor section.
+More information on the List Editor section can be found here (see page 226).

 Each group may be defined either by specifying each literal character in the group, such as "0123456789", or using Java Regular Expression style character ranges, such as "[0-9]".
 The algorithm will freely map characters to other characters within the same group, so by defining groups "[0-9]" and "[A-Z]", numbers would be replaced by other numbers, and letters by other letters, but a number would never be replaced by a letter.
 Groups should not contain duplicate characters, and each character may belong to only one group.
 Any character that is not assigned to a group will be preserved (not masked) by the algorithm.
 It is recommended that all characters are in one group so there is more randomization and the values are more obfuscated.
 The default is the Base64 character set ["[A-Za-z0-9+/]"], which contains the same characters that appear in an AES encrypted result.